Your Guide to Summer Nights in Barcelona

 Photo via Bestial Beach Club

-Barcelona’s nightlife is as vibrant and diverse as its characterful barrios, but if clubbing in style is what you’re after, opt for Bestial Beach Club, the open-air La Terrazza atop Montjuic, or Carpe Diem (CDLC) on Passeig Maritim.
+Barcelona’s nightlife is as vibrant and diverse as its characterful barrios, but if clubbing in style is what you’re after, opt for Bling Bling, Opium, or Pacha.

-For a taste of the city’s alternative party scene, check out El Born’s fancy cocktail lounges and wine bars, or the hipster hangouts of El Raval.
+For a taste of the city’s alternative party scene, check out El Born’s fancy cocktail lounges and wine bars or the hipster hangouts of El Raval.
+Jamboree in Plaza Real hosts some of the best jazz concerts in town, while La Paloma throws fun parties and live DJ sessions in a spectacular baroque dance hall dating back to 1903.

 Take a night walking tour around El Born